 Wilder is the winner of the 2018 Lindquist & Vennum Prize for Poetry and the 2018 Society of Midland Authors Award, as well as a finalist for the 2019 Minnesota Book Award.
-You can purchase Wilder at any of the following places: Milkweed Editions, Indiebound, Barnes & Noble, and Amazon.
+You can purchase Wilder from Milkweed Editions, Indiebound, or Barnes & Noble.

-Reviews in Publishers Weekly, The Arkansas International, Lunch Ticket, Paperback Paris, Meridian, The Washington Independent Review of Books, EcoTheo Review, RHINO, and Flyway Journal of Writing & Environment.
+Reviews in Publishers Weekly, The Arkansas International, Lunch Ticket, Paperback Paris, Meridian, The Washington Independent Review of Books, EcoTheo Review, RHINO, Flyway Journal of Writing & Environment, and The Missouri Review.

 Rebecca Gayle Howell

 “Claire Wahmanholm channels the singular voice of H. D. as she travels us through a landscape wounded, this time not by the industrial military complex, but by the industrial greed complex.
 Wahmanholm’s gorgeous, epic lyric breathes across time and place, self and other, blame and consequence—placing the song of impossible hope not with our news cycle but in our lungs, on our tongues.
 In its end, this oracular voice teaches us that despite it all we grow to ‘see deeply into each other, all the way to the marrow.’
 Please God, may it be so.”